ron-dadon/formz/docs/validation.md

 Each validation function is called with an object in the form of `{ value: any, allValues: object<string, any>, props: object<string, any> }`.

 <div class="alert alert-info">
-  <i class="fas fa-info-circle"></i> Due to the nature of validation, where one field validation may depend on other values of the form, the validation functions are executed on all fields every time.
+  <i class="fas fa-info-circle"></i> Due to the nature of validation, where one field validation may depend on other values of the form, there is a special prop <code>reValidateOnFormChanges</code> that is used to control if validation for the field should be executed when other fields change.
 </div>

 There are 2 types of validations: synchronized (sync) and asynchronized (async).

 ## Sync validation

-Sync validators should return `true` if the validation passed and `false` otherwise.
+Sync validators should return `true` if the validation passed and `false` or a `string` with the error description otherwise.
 All sync validators are executed sequentially.

 A simple validation function: